 Trade and business associations

 Copenhagen K 1217

 Square de Meeus 22B

 Mr Jens Klarskov

 Mr Kasper Ernest

-The Confederation of Danish Enterprise / Danish Chamber of Commerce is an independent, private business association, financed by its 17.000 member companies and more than 100 branch associations in the trade, retail, transport, IT, tourism and knowledge services sectors.
+The Confederation of Danish Enterprise / Danish Chamber of Commerce is an independent, non-for-profit, private business association, financed by its 17.000 member companies and more than 100 trade associations in e.g. retail, transport, IT, tourism and knowledge services sectors.

 The Confederation covers a broad range of activities such as direct business counselling to companies, collective agreements and political advocacy on key issues to ensure the best framework conditions for the members.
 The Confederation works to ensure a competitive business environment for all its members in a national and international context.
 We represent our members interests to the decisions makers at the local and national level, vis-à-vis the ministries, the government and other political stakeholders.

 The Brussels office closely follows the development of new EU initiatives and legislation in order to inform the head office in Copenhagen on all issues of interest to the members.
 We work through a number of European umbrella organisations and are also having regular direct contacts with the European Commission and the Parliament.

 100%: 5 25%: 8